ChrisHuie/WebDevWorkshop/README.md

 ## Overview
-The goal of this brief course is to provide you with a fun introduction to the world of development with JavaScript.
+The goal of this brief course is to provide you with a fun introduction to the world of web development.
+We won't be able to make you a web developer in a day but we will give you the tools to start on your journey.
+Remember, the Phoenix tech community and Galvanize are here to support you on this learning path! 👩‍💻🌵👨‍💻

+#### Here's what we'll be doing (Morning):
+* Setting up our computers for web development
+* Overview of basic HTML concepts
+* Overview of CSS concepts
+* Playing around in the sandbox

-#### Here's what we'll be doing:
+#### Here's what we'll be doing (Afternoon):
 * Talking about the JavaScript ecosystem and it's place alongside other languages
 * Overview of basic JavaScript and fundamental programming concepts
 * Playing around and break things as we get hands-on in labs